Basketball legend Kobe Bryant dies in helicopter crash | DW | 26.01.2020

 One of the best

-Bryant is considered one of the best players in NBA history.
-He was drafted into the league straight from high school and went on to win five championships throughout his 20-year career with the Los Angeles Lakers.
+Bryant is considered one of the best players in NBA history and is a global sports celebrity.

 When he retired in 2016, he was the third-leading scorer in the league's history.
 That record was broken last week by Lebron James, who now plays for the Lakers.